profiq/slack-open-poll/README.md

 - Go to [Firebase Console](https://console.firebase.google.com/)
 - Create new project
 - On the left panel at the bottom upgrade pricing plan to **Pay as you go**(you will not have to pay for anything)
+- Go to Firestore Settings and create new default database, ideally in the same region you have your Functions set in .env file
 - Now in terminal:
 ```bash
 npm install -g firebase-tools